 Dr Kevin Wahl grew up in Fairview, Oklahoma.
 He attended Tabor College on a football scholarship.
 He attended veterinary school at Oklahoma State University receiving his Doctorate in Veterinary Medicine in 2008 during which he served 2 years as his class president.
 He began his time with Idaho Equine Hospital in June of 2008 spending one year as an intern.
 In July of 2009 he began his large animal surgery residency at Purdue University, but he jumped at the opportunity to finish his residency in private practice returning to Idaho Equine Hospital in 2011 for the last year of his residency.
 He published an article on orthopedic injections in Veterinary Surgery and was recognized by the ACVS with a first place Outstanding Surgical Resident Award.
 His professional interests include sports medicine, orthopedic infection, injection technique, orthopedic surgery and wound healing.
 Dr Wahl is a member of AAEP and ACVS.
 In 2014, Dr Wahl successfully completed all of the requirements and received his board certification through the American College of Veterinary Surgeons .
 Outside of work Dr Wahl enjoys camping, fishing, hunting, skiing and anything that gets him out into the mountains.
-He married his wife Jackie in 2016 and they are expecting their first child this winter.
-Dr Wahl is the newest partner at Idaho Equine Hospital, joining the partnership in January of 2017.
+He married his wife Jackie in 2016 and have two beautiful daughters.
+Dr Wahl is also a partner at Idaho Equine Hospital, joining the partnership in January of 2017.

 Dr. Jared Sharp grew up on his family’s Christmas tree farm in Western Oregon, amongst parents and his two siblings who shared a passion for raising cutting horses, and rodeo.
 Dr. Sharp competed in rodeo from a young age, eventually becoming both a high school and collegiate National Finals Qualifier.
 Rodeo scholarships led him first to South Plains College, in Levelland Texas, followed by New Mexico State University, where he obtained his Bachelor of Science in Agriculture/Animal Science.
 After undergrad Dr. Sharp returned home to Oregon State University, where he received his Doctorate in Veterinary Medicine in 2015.
 During his time at OSU Dr. Sharp served as the president of the Student Chapter of the American Association of Equine Practitioners, was awarded the Northwest Equine Practitioners Association Excellence in Equine Practice award, the Dr. E.E.
 Wedman Outstanding Senior Award, and the Carolina Cabaret Memorial Award for dedication, compassion, and kindness.
-Following graduation from OSU Dr. Sharp joined Idaho Equine in June of 2015 for a yearlong clinical internship receiving advanced training in all aspects of equine practice.
+Following graduation from OSU Dr. Sharp joined Idaho Equine in June of 2015 for a year long clinical internship receiving advanced training in all aspects of equine practice.
 After the 12 months at Idaho Equine, Dr. Sharp joined Animal Imaging in Irving Texas.
 Animal Imaging excels in Equine Imaging being one of the only private practices in North America to offer 3 Tesla MRI to equine patients.
 Animal Imaging is a leading imaging center with the ability to offer virtually every diagnostic imaging option in one location, which has given Dr. Sharp extensive training in equine lameness and advanced imaging including MRI, CT, and Nuclear Scintigraphy (bone scan).
 Dr. Sharp’s professional interests include lameness/sports medicine and advanced diagnostic imaging.
-Dr. Sharp is excited to bring the knowledge and skills he has cquired back to the performance horse industry he grew up in.
-Dr. Sharp is a member of the AAEP, AVMA, TEVA.
-Outside of work Dr. Sharp spends time with girlfriend Whitley enjoying their dogs and horses and competing in rodeo.
+Dr. Sharp and his wife Whitley reside in Parma, ID.
+Dr. Sharp is a member of the AAEP, AVMA, TEVA and Idaho Equine Hospital's most recent partner.

 Dr. Jamie Higgins was raised in Chester, Ca. She knew from an early age that she would grow up to be a veterinarian.
 Dr. Higgins attended UC Davis where she majored in Neurology, Physiology, and Behavior.
 Dr. Higgins graduated at the top of her veterinary class at UC Davis in 2004.
 She then completed a one year internship at Arizona Equine Medical and Surgical Centre, in Gilbert, Arizona.
 Dr. Higgins returned to UC Davis for a 3 year residency in Large Animal Internal Medicine.
 Following her residency and board certification as a specialist in Large Animal Internal Medicine by the American College of Veterinary Internal Medicine, Dr. Higgins completed a second 2 year residency/fellowship in Equine Emergency and Critical Care.
 She is a board certified doctor in this specialty by the American College of Veterinary Emergency and Critical Care as well, and is one of only a handful of veterinarians in the country with this combination of advanced training.
 Dr. Higgins worked as a faculty clinician in the UC Davis Equine Internal Medicine/Critical Care Service for an additional two years.
-Recently, she has been a consulting specialist and relief hospital veterinarian at Loomis Basin Equine Hospital in Northern California.
-Dr. Higgins and her husband, Dr. Marcus Skacel, have settled in the Treasure Valley.
+She has also been a consulting specialist and relief hospital veterinarian at Loomis Basin Equine Hospital in Northern California.
+Dr. Higgins, her husband, Dr. Marcus Skacel, and three daughters have settled comfortably in the Treasure Valley.
 Dr. Skacel is a partner in the Herd Health bovine practice centered out of Caldwell, Idaho.
-They have two beautiful daughters and are expecting a baby this fall.
 Dr. Higgins joined the Idaho Equine team in 2013.
 Her focus at Idaho Equine Hospital is neonatal care, critical care cases, diagnostic ultrasound, neurologic disease, respiratory disease, infectious disease, and chronic medical conditions.
 Dr. Higgins is a member of ACVIM, ACVECC, and AAEP.
 Dr. Higgins enjoys loving on her daughters, camping, traveling, horseback riding, and spending time with their variety four legged furry family members.